phantomaton-ai/boomp/README.md

-# Bumpkin 🚀
+# Bumpkin 🎃

-Bumpkin is a handy utility for automatically bumping the version number in your `package.json` file and taking care of all the necessary Git and npm tasks.
+Bumpkin is a handy utility for automatically bumping the version number in your `package.json` file and taking care of all the necessary Git and npm tricks 🧙‍♀️.

-## Purpose 💡
+## Purpose 💀

 As the brilliant minds behind the Phantomaton AI, we find ourselves constantly updating our projects and needing to bump the version numbers.
 Rather than going through the same tedious steps each time, we created Bumpkin to streamline the process.

 With a single function call, Bumpkin will:

-1. Increment the version number in `package.json` (patch, minor, or major, your choice)
+1. Increment the version number in `package.json` (patch, minor, or major, your choice) 👻
-2. Commit the change with the message "bump!"
+2. Commit the change with the message "bump!" 🎃
-3. Tag the new version (e.g., `v1.2.3`)
+3. Tag the new version (e.g., `v1.2.3`) 🦇
-4. Push the commit and tag to your remote Git repository
+4. Push the commit and tag to your remote Git repository 🌙
-5. Publish the updated package to npm
+5. Publish the updated package to npm 🕯️

 ## Usage 🪄